INRIA/scikit-learn-mooc/slides/linear_model.md

 change.

 The solution is to regularize the model: to foster less complex solutions.
-For this, the is slightly biased to should choose smaller weights for almost a similar fit.
+For this, the regularized model is slightly biased to choose smaller weights for almost a similar fit.

 A complexity parameter allows to control the amount of regularization.
 It is denominated \alpha.
 The larger the value of \alpha, the greater the